sublimefund/donate-and-smile/README.md

-# sublime-fund-webextension
-Sublime Fund browser extension
+# Sublime Fund browser extension

+This is the official browser extension for [Sublime Fund](https://sublimefund.org/).

+## License

+MIT